AaronC1992/Kingpin-Dynasty/GITHUB_PAGES_SETUP.md

 Follow these steps to host your game on GitHub Pages:

 ### Step 1: Go to Repository Settings
-1. Open your browser and go to: https://github.com/AaronC1992/FromDuskToDon
+1. Open your browser and go to: https://github.com/AaronC1992/KingpinDynasty (after renaming the repository)
 2. Click on the **Settings** tab (top right of the page)

 ### Step 2: Navigate to Pages Settings